minh-p/my-professional-site/src/content/about-me.md

 Here's a short summary of my current experience with programming and coding as of March 2025.

+### Right Now {#right-now}

+I'm currently learning C/C++.
+[C++ Programming: Starting with Simple DirectMedia Library (SDL 3)]({{< relref "C++ Programming Starting with SDL" >}})

 ### Self Learned {#self-learned}

+I have experience in Lua, Python, and Javascript.
 In 6th grade before I came to the U.S., I began programming on Roblox with the Lua Programming Language.
 I got really good and freelanced myself, creating main component UIs for a _My Hero Academia_ roleplay game.
 I received $178 dollars for freelancing.
-Besides this, up until now I was trying to create a school [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) [web app](https://projarchive.netlify.app/home), which is still incomplete ha ha.
-So I learned Javascript and Python, as well as C before that for some programming fundamental.
+Besides this, up until now I was trying to create a school [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) [web app](https://projarchive.netlify.app/home), this project ultimately was put on a hold as I lacked interest and saw that time is better invested to learn lower level programming and fundamentals.

 ### High School {#high-school}

 Throughout my High School, I went through 3 years of the Computer Science pathway.
 I completed AP Computer Science Principles and AP Computer Science A. Both with a 4.
 AP Computer Science A taught me formally the fundamentals of Object Oriented Programming through the Java language on [Code.org](https://code.org/).

-## My Startup Hustle {#my-startup-hustle}

-I want to get into tech and build companies.
-As [mentioned before](https://projarchive.netlify.app/home), for the past few years I have been working with the little time I have to research creating web apps.
-Right now, what I have is a notes peer-to-peer creation CRUD web app.
-Though yes not as impressive as a lot of other people you see on the Internet.
-Right now I'm learning with the time I have rather than for the blood for money.

 ## Language Fluency {#language-fluency}